2022 Subaru Ascent Trim Levels, Configurations & Comparisons.

 Stylistically, the Limited is a little less aggressive than the Onyx Edition is.
 Its 20-inch wheels dark gray instead of being black.
 Rather than having black side mirrors, it has body-color ones.

-Compare the Limited vs Touring Trims.
+Compare the Ascent Limited vs Touring Trim Levels.
 What is the difference?

-The front seats of the Touring are heated and ventilated; ventilation is only found on this top-of-the-line trim.
-In contrast to the Limited, the Touring has second-row captain's chairs.
+The front seats of the Touring are heated and ventilated; you get ventilation only on this top-of-the-line trim.
+Unlike the Limited, the Touring gets second-row captain's chairs.
 It doesn't even have an option to get a bench seat in the middle row.
-This brings its seating capacity down to seven, but for some, the trade-off is worth it.
+This lowers its seating capacity to seven, but for some, the trade-off is worth it.
 Further, the Touring is the only trim to have sophisticated woodgrain accents in its cabin.

 Subaru brings back the smart auto-dimming rearview mirror with the Touring trim, and it has given this trim a 120-volt AC power outlet in case people need access to a source of electricity when on the road.